-Baclaran is a transportation hub for taxis, jeepneys, tricycles, pedicabs – so expect a lot of people.
+Baclaran is a transportation hub for taxis, jeepneys, tricycles, pedicabs – so expect many people.
 Be mindful of your belongings and careful when you’re exploring the place.

 The best items to search for are clothes, dresses, shoes, toys.
 Anytime is a good time to go to tiangges in Baclaran.
-However, there will be a lot of people on Wednesdays (Baclaran Day) and Sundays because of churchgoers.
+However, there will be many people on Wednesdays (Baclaran Day) and Sundays because of churchgoers.